 In this section, we present our buffers sizes reduction algorithm, Algorithm 2.
 This algorithm introduces data processing by parts (explained in Section 2.5) and buffers reuse (as proposed in Section 5) to a CNN-based application.
 To enable a balanced memory-throughput trade-off in the application, data processing by parts is introduced only in a subset of layers used by the application.
-To find this subset, Algorithm 2 uses a multi-objective Genetic Algorithm (GA) [25]: a well-known heuristic approach, widely used for finding optimal solutions for complex design space exploration problems.
+To find this subset, Algorithm 2 uses a multi-objective Genetic Algorithm (GA) [25]: a well-known heuristic approach widely used for finding optimal solutions for complex design space exploration problems.

-Algorithm 2 accepts as inputs: 1) a CNN-based application with naive buffers allocation, explained in Section 2.3; 2) a list of reused buffers B obtained using Algorithm 1, presented in Section 5; 3) Constraints M^c and T^c posed on the application.
-The memory constraint M^c specifies the maximum amount of memory (in MegaBytes) that can be occupied by the CNN-based application.
-The throughput constraint T^c is defined as a set $\{T_1^c, ..., T_N^c\}$, where $T_n^c, n \in [1, N]$ specifies the minimum throughput (in fps) which has to be demonstrated by CNN^n used by the application; 4) A set of standard user-defined GA parameters GA_par such as initial population size, number of GA iterations, mutation and crossover probabilities [25].
-As outputs, Algorithm 2 provides: 1) a CNN-based application functionally equivalent to the input application but utilizing data processing by parts and buffers reuse as explained above.
-Compared to the input application, the output application is characterized with reduced memory cost and possibly decreased throughput.
-Also, due to the utilization of data processing by parts, the output application may execute CNN layers in a different order than the input application; 2) a set of phases Φ which specifies the number of phases in every layer of every CNN used by the application.
+Algorithm 2 accepts the following as inputs: (1) a CNN-based application with naive buffers allocation, explained in Section 2.3; (2) a list of reused buffers B obtained using Algorithm 1, presented in Section 5; (3) constraints M^c and T^c posed on the application (the memory constraint M^c specifies the maximum amount of memory (in megabytes) that can be occupied by the CNN-based application, and the throughput constraint T^c is defined as a set $\{T_1^c, \ldots, T_N^c\}$, where $T_n^c, n \in [1, N]$ specifies the minimum throughput (in frames per second) that has to be demonstrated by CNN^n used by the application); and (4) a set of standard user-defined GA parameters GA_par such as initial population size, number of GA iterations, mutation, and crossover probabilities [25].
+As outputs, Algorithm 2 provides the following: (1) a CNN-based application functionally equivalent to the input application but utilizing data processing by parts and buffers reuse as explained previously (compared to the input application, the output application is characterized with reduced memory cost and possibly decreased throughput; in addition, due to the utilization of data processing by parts, the output application may execute CNN layers in a different order than the input application) and (2) a set of phases Φ that specifies the number of phases in every layer of every CNN used by the application.
 These two outputs are required to generate the final application as proposed in Section 7.